 - be enrolled for at least six hours as an undergraduate student or five hours as a graduate student.
 For the summer, graduate students must be enrolled for at least three hours.
 View information on the impact of dropping a class or withdrawing from the semester.

-The maximum academic year Work-Study award is $3500 ($2500 for freshman and transfer students).
-The minimum award is $1000.
+The maximum academic year Work-Study award is $1,750 per semester ($1,250 per semester for freshman and transfer students).
+The minimum award is $500 per semester.
 Summer award maximums are determined each year based on funding availability.

 Student hourly work limitations are established by State of Iowa Law.
 Students may work a maximum number of 20 hours per week during the academic year.
 However, students may work a maximum of 40 hours per week during Thanksgiving, winter, and spring breaks and over the summer.